riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 In 2019, the RISC-V Foundation FPGA soft processor SIG members, determined to advance RISC-V as the preeminent ecosystem for FPGA SoCs, committed to "Propose extensions ... to enable interoperable RISC-V FPGA platforms and applications".
-SIG members set out to define standards by which FPGAs' extensible RISC-V cores might implement reusable custom extensions.
-A marketplace of mix-and-match reusable extensions, libraries, and cores, required new interop standards for robust composition of extensions in one system.

-Through 2019-2022, member met to define the *minimum viable set* of interop interfaces culminating in the
+SIG members set out to define standards by which FPGAs' extensible RISC-V cores might enable a marketplace of reusable and composable custom extensions and libraries.
+Through 2019-2022, members met to define the *minimum viable set* of interop interfaces culminating in the
 [Draft Proposed RISC-V Composable Custom Extensions Specification](https://raw.githubusercontent.com/grayresearch/CX/main/spec/spec.pdf), now proposed as a starting point for RVI CX TG work.